Conformal Mechanics of Planar Curves: Introduction

-0pc Logarithmic spiral crop up in the computer science literature (\cite{Harary2012,Marsland2016} provide examples).
-A logarithmic spiral is also conjectured to provide a solution to a problem of interest in computer science, dubbed \textit{Search for the shore}: finding the \textit{optimal} trajectory to reach a straight line from a point on the plane when neither its distance nor its orientation is known.
+1pc Logarithmic spiral crop up in the computer science literature (\cite{Marsland2016} for example).
+A logarithmic spiral is also conjectured to provide a solution to the \textit{Search for the shore} problem posed by computer scientists: finding the \textit{optimal} trajectory to reach a straight line from a point on the plane when neither its distance nor its orientation is known.
 It is clear that it must be a spiral; as such intersecting all lines.
-Assuming reasonably that the solution will be self-similar, Finch et al. showed that it must be a logarithmic spiral.
-A min-max argument is then used to complete the determination of the exponent \cite{Finch05,Finch2}.
-An interesting three-dimensional generalization is relevant when spatial analogues of logarithmic spirals are examined \cite{Paper3}.
-Apropos shores, the Booterstown Sand Spiral in Dublin Bay is an unexpected example of Spira Mirabilis \cite{Lynch}.
-The curious reader is encouraged to consult the Google satellite image before this ephemeral \textit{swerve of shore} disappears into the bay. \\\\ Whenever scale invariance is manifest in a physical system, invariably an extra level of symmetry is lurking.
+Assuming reasonably that the solution will be self-similar, Finch et al. showed that it must be a logarithmic spiral \cite{Finch05,Finch2}.
+An interesting three-dimensional generalization is relevant when spatial analogues of logarithmic spirals are examined \cite{Paper3}. \\\\ In this paper, the simplest physical scenario in which self-similar curves are selected will be examined.
+Whenever scale invariance is manifest in a physical system, invariably there is a larger symmetry lurking.
 For curves on the plane, the relevant extension is the M\"obius group, consisting of similarities supplemented with inversions in circles and their compositions.
-From this point of view it is natural to construct an energy functional exhibiting this invariance.
-The simplest M\"obius invariant of a planar curve is the \textit{conformal} arc-length along it:
+From this point of view it is natural to construct an energy functional exhibiting this invariance.\footnote{\sf Reflecting the relevance to curves in higher-dimensions, liberties will be taken using conformal invariance instead of the technically correct M\"obius invariance.} The simplest, non-topological, scale invariant of a planar curve is its \textit{conformal} arc-length:

-where $\kappa$ is the Frenet curvature along the curve and prime denotes a derivative with respect to the Euclidean arc-length $s$.
-There are interesting discussions of this functional in references \cite{Sharpe1994} and \cite{Fuster}.
-The calculus of variations was first applied to Eq.(\ref{eq:H0}) by Liebmann \cite{Liebmann} and reexamined, after an appropriate hiatus, somewhat more recently in reference \cite{Bolt}.
-The critical points of $H_0$ are logarithmic spirals and curves related to them by M\"obius transformations, the compact double $\mathcal{S}$-spirals and their hyperbolic limits, the latter arising when the center of inversion lies on the spiral.
-Symmetric examples are illustrated in Figure \ref{DoubleSpirals}.

-\\\\ $H_0$ may not be an obvious energy in a Euclidean setting.
-Be that as it may, the corresponding Euler-Lagrange equation is the simplest conformally invariant Euler-Lagrange equation, and it exhibits logarithmic spirals as solutions.
-The conformal arc-length is not just the simplest M\"obius invariant associated with a curve, it is the only local M\"obius invariant involving $\kappa$ and its first derivative.
-In contrast, there is an infinite number of scale invariants, among them the interpolation between $H_0$ and the rotation number: